6 Sights in Saverne, France (with Map and Images)

 Show sight on map

-The Château des Rohan is a former episcopal castle built in the late eighteenth century by the architect Nicolas Salins de Montfort.
-It is located in the center of the town of Saverne, in the Bas-Rhin department, and houses the municipal museums.
-It is the subject of multiple classifications as historical monuments: in February 1933, in November 1934 and in November 1995.
+The Château des Rohan is a former episcopal castle built at the end of the eighteenth century by the architect Nicolas Salins de Montfort.
+It is located in the centre of the town of Saverne, in the Bas-Rhin department, and houses the municipal museums.
+It has been classified as a historical monument in February 1933, November 1934 and November 1995.

 Wikipedia: Château de Saverne (FR)